AT MONARCHY'S HEIGHT, ALL STRAIGHT STREETS LEAD TO SYMBOLS OF ROYALTY

 # # #

 There are no exceptions.
-Even the church Saint-Paul Saint-Louis, built toward 1630 to glorify the monarchy kingship but is not a symbol of it, is off-center — one reaches it by a street that curves:
+Even the church of Saint-Paul Saint-Louis, that glorifies but does is not symbolize the monarchy, is off-center — the street that leads to it curves:

 Next,